By: Kasco Staff | Originally Posted: June 3, 2017 | Updated: May 12, 2023

-When looking at a fountain or aerator in a lake or a pond, you’re more likely to focus on the aesthetics than recognize how the system is working to benefit the pond.
-In this article we highlight the benefits that you should know about aeration and how important it is to a body of water.
+When you look at a fountain or aerator in a lake or pond, you’re more than likely focusing on the aesthetics it displays.
+What you may not recognize is how the system is working to benefit the lake or pond.
+In this article, we highlight the benefits that you should know about aeration and how important it is to a body of water.

-An aerator is known to improve the quality of the water as the system helps to circulate the water, stabilize pH balances, reduce alkalinity and remove carbon dioxide.
+An aerator is known to improve the the quality of the water by pushing high volumes of water into the air.
+Doing so helps circulate the water, stabilize pH balances, reduce alkalinity, and remove carbon dioxide from the water.

 2. Reduces Pond Algae

-When an aerator is installed it does two things to reduce algae.
-First, it disrupts the algae spores by sending them to the bottom of the lake, and second, it improves phosphorus concentration levels which reduces the chances of algae growth.
+When an aerator is installed, it does two things to help reduce algae.
+First, it disrupts the algae spores by sending them to the bottom of the lake or pond.
+Second, it improves phosphorous concentration levels which reduces the chances of algae growth.

 3. Decomposes Unwanted Bacteria

-An aerator circulates oxygen throughout the entire pond which helps to decompose any unwanted bacteria that is either floating at the top or settled at the bottom of the pond.
+Another benefit of adding an aeration system is that it circulates oxygen throughout the entire pond.
+As a result, this added oxygen helps decompose any unwanted bacteria that is either floating on the surface or settled at the bottom.

 4. Decreases the Amount of Mosquitoes in the Area

-When a pond doesn’t have proper circulation the bacteria at the bottom use enzymes to ferment and digest the muck that is found at the bottom of the pond.
-While doing so they are producing waste products including carbon dioxide and hydrogen sulphide which is what causes the unpleasant odor that can be found at ponds without an aerator.
+When a pond doesn’t have proper circulation, bacteria use enzymes to ferment and digest the muck that is found at the bottom of the pond.
+While doing so, they are producing waste products including carbon dioxide and sulfide.
+This is what causes the unpleasant odor in ponds without aeration.

-In a pond the temperature of the water is inconsistent as some areas will be warmer (especially when exposed to sunlight for a long duration of time) and other areas will be colder (the areas that don’t get exposure to sunlight and are stagnant.
-An aerator prevents this from happening by distributing the water which makes the temperature more consistent.
+In a pond, the temperature of the water is inconsistent.
+Some areas will be warmer, especially when exposed to sunlight for a long duration of time.
+Conversely, other areas that do not get exposure to sunlight and are stagnant will be colder.
+An aerator prevents this from happening by mixing and distributing the water, ultimately making the temperature more consistent.

 8. Reduces the Risk of Harming Fish

-Now that you’ve read through the 8 benefits of an aeration system, you’re likely to not only be intrigued by the aesthetics but also the functions they’re performing underneath the surface.
-It’s important to install the correct type of aeration system, so it’s always a good idea to consult a professional to analyze the unique needs of your pond and to offer assistance when it is needed.
+Now that you’ve read through the 8 benefits of an aeration system, your outlook may be a little different.
+You’re likely to not only be intrigued by the aesthetics, but also by the functions they’re performing underneath the surface.